amarillion/allegro-buildenv-example/README.md

 * Download the latest docker image `amarillion/alleg5-buildenv:latest` containing pre-built allegro and its dependencies from docker hub.
 * Map the current directory (`pwd`) to `/data` inside the container.
 That way your project files are available inside the container.
 Any files created in this direcory will be availble from the host as well.
+* The line `-u $(id -u):$(id -g)` will make docker assume your current user/group, so that files written to the current directory have the right permissions.
 * Invoke `make BUILD=RELEASE` inside this container
 * The resulting binary will be `build/release/example`